Frequently Asked Questions

 How often will users be required to authenticate and run a compliance scan?

-Users will be required to authenticate and run a compliance scan weekly.
-Upon successfully authenticating and passing our required compliance scan, all devices will have full access to the public network up until the following Wednesday at 5:00am.
-All devices will be cleared from the system and be required to re-authenticate and pass our required compliance scan after each Wednesday at 5:00am.
+Users will be required to authenticate and run a compliance scan monthly.
+Upon successfully authenticating and passing our required compliance scan, all devices will have full access to the public network for the duration of that month.
+All devices will be cleared from the system and be required to re-authenticate and pass our required compliance scan on the 1st of each month.

 Who will be required to authenticate?